sdidi/api/README.md

 - Liquibase database migration
 - Scheduled Task for displaying the delayed tasks
-- configuration files (pom.xml [specifies the API dependencies managed by Maven], persistence.xml - [specifying the jpapersistence unit thus connecting to MySQL database], application.properties - [specifies the connection to H2 file-based database], pom.xml - [maven dependency management])
+- configuration files (pom.xml [specifies the API dependencies managed by Maven], persistence.xml - [specifying the jpapersistence unit thus connecting to MySQL database as an option], application.properties - [specifies the connection to H2 file-based database], pom.xml - [maven dependency management])